The Zivilklausel of TU Darmstadt

 If researchers completing the checklist come to the conclusion that their project can be conducted without problems, they shall include the completed checklist (unless any further enquiries are forthcoming, definitively) in their application dossier.
 The respective third-party funding application or research contract shall be submitted to the Vice President, Administration and Financial Affairs, for signature through the Research Directorate.
 When applying for the Cost Centre number, applicants shall re-confirm that they have completed the checklist.

-If researchers completing the checklist are in doubt as to whether their project is compatible with the Zivilklausel they can decide whether they should (1) cease to pursue the project, (2) include the completed checklist with the free-text explanation (clearly formulated with regard to the critical points) in their application/research contract so that their assessment can be submitted to the Research Directorate and Vice President or (3) seek the approval of TU Darmstadt’s Ethics Commission.
+If researchers completing the checklist are in doubt as to whether their project is compatible with the Zivilklausel they can decide whether they should (1) cease to pursue the project, (2) include the completed form (clearly formulated with regard to the critical points) incl. the checklist in their application/research contract so that their assessment can be submitted to the Research Directorate and Vice President or (3) seek the approval of TU Darmstadt’s Ethics Commission.

 If a proposal is submitted to the Ethics Commission, the latter issues a recommendation [pursuant to Section 1(3) of its statutes].
 On the basis of this recommendation, researchers can consider once again whether they should (1) cease to pursue the project or (2) whether the project is sufficiently unobjectionable.
-If they still wish to conduct the project they shall submit the Ethics Commission’s recommendation together with the completed checklist (including the free-text explanation) as part of the project dossier to the administration in the usual way.
+If they still wish to conduct the project they shall submit the Ethics Commission’s recommendation together with the completed form and checklist as part of the project dossier to the administration in the usual way.

 If the Vice President has reservations about a research proposal’s compatibility with the Zivilklausel, he has the right to refuse to sign.
 If the Vice President/Presidium require further clarification, they may also ask the Ethics Commission for a recommendation.
 In any case, a negative decision made by the Vice President should be validated by an assessment considering the relevance of the Zivilklausel.